Log in

 boy

-Parents with children in Year 5 now need to see as many of the secondary schools in their area as soon as possible.
+All of the schools in your area will have prospectuses and information for parents.
+They will also advertise Open Mornings and evenings both during this term…..the summer term …..and again at the start of the new school year in September/October.
+Parents with children in Year 5 need to see as many of the secondary schools in your area as soon as possible.
 It is advisable to visit as many different types of school as possible (and both selective and non-selective if available) so that you can make a judgement on facts, not on hearsay.

 Making a decision